opennms-forge/opennms-demo/README.md

 # opennms-demo

-OpenNMS demo environment with Docker and Docker Compose
+OpenNMS demo environment with Docker and Docker Compose.

 # Usage

 Please adjust the directory for the [opennms/etc](https://github.com/indigo423/opennms-demo/blob/master/docker-compose.yml#L35) directory directory in the opennms-data container.

     /Users/indigo/Desktop/oscon/opennms-etc:/opt/opennms/etc

 HINT: The directory will be created in case it does not exist and will be initialized with a pristine _OpenNMS_ configuration.

 Initialize the environment.